4Players/odin-example-angular/README.md

 # 4Players ODIN Angular Demo

 This project is an example that shows the integration of the [ODIN Web SDK](https://github.com/4Players/odin-sdk-web) into an angular project.
-It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.
+It was generated with the [Angular CLI](https://github.com/angular/angular-cli) and is currently at Angular version 16.

 ## Development server